Licensed Attorney in Oregon and Washington

 - Washington State Bar

-- Wealth Counsel (Nationally recognize estate planning organization)
+- Wealth Counsel (Nationally recognized estate planning organization)